OAuth-Apis/apis/README.md

 First clone this repo.
 To build the sources you need to have [maven 3](http://maven.apache.org/download.html) installed.

+The default JVM size is not sufficient - it rarely is - so when running the various modules in test mode using `mvn` you will have to allocate more memory to the JVM:

+	export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512M"

 After the clone build the entire project

     mvn clean install